proycon/homepage/content/posts/rant-against-centralising-e-mail.md

 the most convenient.
 Worse, it may nudge your peers and they instead apply peer pressure on you to use also those tools.

-The average user may not care, but for those of us on the deep-end of the geek spectrum, these trends have worrying implications for software freedom and interoperability.
+The average user may not care, but for those of us on the deep-end of the geek spectrum, these trends have worrying implications for software freedom, open standards, overall interoperability and net neutrality.
 Our concern is highly political.

 I don't know what the motivations of the institutes were to adopt these solution, nor who made the decisions, but I'm sure parties like Microsoft know